What is a circadian rhythm?

 Shift work is also a cause of upset for the body clock, as it means that a natural rhythm cannot be established.
 The body fights to keep up with itself, and our immune system is weakened as a result.

 The ageing process impacts our body clocks, too.
 The high energy levels of children early in the day wanes as they grow into teenagers, only to come back during the later stages of life when older people tend to rise much earlier.
 As adults, our body decides whether we are ‘larks’- early risers - or ‘owls’ who roam at night, otherwise known as our chronotype.

-If you find yourself feeling tired during the day or unable to sleep at night, you might think that your circadian rhythm needs ‘fixing’.
-It’s more likely that your routine doesn’t match the needs of your internal body clock - which means the solution is lining them up again.
+So how do you know if your circadian rhythm is off?
+If you find yourself feeling tired during the day or unable to sleep at night it’s likely that your circadian rhythm needs a reset, and your routine doesn’t match the needs of your internal body clock - which means the solution is lining them up again.

 - Frequent flyers who suffer from jet lag can adapt by embracing the bedtime of the countries they land in, resting in dark, quiet rooms where possible.
 The body takes a day to adjust to up to two time zones; anything more will take up to five.